ETOSHA NATIONAL PARK

-Halali Camp.
-The word Halali refers to the sound of a bugle or horn announcing the end of a day’s hunting.
-The German soldiers that were posted here enjoyed the hunting until Governor Von Lindequist wisely declared the Etosha a game park and reserve.
+Halali Camp and the word Halali refers to the sound of a bugle or horn announcing the end of a day’s hunting.
+The German soldiers that were posted here enjoyed the hunting.
+This was until Governor Von Lindequist wisely declared the Etosha a game park and reserve.

-Halali is strategically located halfway between Okaukuejo and Namutoni.
-Halali Camp is situated at the base of a dolomite hill, amongst shady Mopane trees.
+Halali Camp is strategically located halfway between Okaukuejo and Namutoni.
+Halali is at the base of a dolomite hill, amongst shady Mopane trees.
 The Halali camp is easily accessible either through Anderson or Von Lindequist entrance gates.
-A flood-lit waterhole which is viewed from an elevated vantage point provides exceptional wildlife viewing throughout the day and into the night.
+There is a floodlit waterhole.
+The elevated seating arrangements allow for excellent viewing of the watering hole at Halali.
+The waterhole provides exceptional wildlife viewing throughout the day and into the night.

-Batia: A good waterhole for viewing plains animals.
-Blue wildebeest, springbok and elephant can be found here.Set featured image
+Batia: An excellent waterhole for viewing plains animals.
+Blue wildebeest, springbok, and elephant are common at Halali.

 Helio: Small waterhole, but you can often find an elephant and small game here.